Computer-assisted surgery: Robotic surgery

 Robotic surgery is a term used for correlated actions of a surgeon and a surgical robot (that has been programmed to carry out certain actions during the preoperative planning procedure).
 A surgical robot is a mechanical device (generally looking like a robotic arm) that is computer-controlled.

 Robotic surgery can be divided into three types, depending on the degree of surgeon interaction during the procedure: supervisory-controlled, telesurgical, and shared-control.
 In a supervisory-controlled system, the procedure is executed solely by the robot, which will perform the pre-programmed actions.
 A telesurgical system, also known as remote surgery, requires the surgeon to manipulate the robotic arms during the procedure rather than allowing the robotic arms to work from a predetermined program.
 With shared-control systems, the surgeon carries out the procedure with the use of a robot that offers steady-hand manipulations of the instrument.
 In most robots, the working mode can be chosen for each separate intervention, depending on the surgical complexity and the particularities of the case.

 Applications

 Computer-assisted surgery is the beginning of a revolution in surgery.
 It already makes a great difference in high-precision surgical domains, but it is also used in standard surgical procedures.

 Computer-assisted neurosurgery

 Telemanipulators have been used for the first time in neurosurgery, in the 1980s.
 This allowed a greater development in brain microsurgery (compensating surgeon’s physiological tremor by 10-fold), increased accuracy and precision of the intervention.
 It also opened a new gate to minimally invasive brain surgery, furthermore reducing the risk of post-surgical morbidity by avoiding accidental damage to adjacent centers.

 Computer-assisted neurosurgery also includes spinal procedures using navigation and robotics systems.
-Current navigation systems available include Medtronic Stealth, BrainLab, 7D Surgical, and Stryker; current robotics systems available include Mazor Renaissance, MazorX, Globus Excelsius GPS, and Brainlab Cirq.
+Current navigation systems available include Medtronic StealthStation, BrainLab, 7D Surgical, Stryker, and Zeta Surgical Zeta; current robotics systems available include Mazor Renaissance, MazorX, Globus Excelsius GPS, and Brainlab Cirq.